 Your Recommended Treatment Plan

-The treatment plan we recommend for you will be based on our experience with treating different kinds of conditions.
-Almost all of our patients require a course of treatment, rather than a single treatment, in order to get what they want from acupuncture.
+The treatment plan we recommend will be based on our experience with treating different conditions.
+Almost all of our patients require a course of treatment, rather than a single treatment, in order to get the best possible results from acupuncture.

-After your new patient consultation, you’ll go into our large, comfy, quiet community room for your acupuncture treatment.
+Once your consultation is complete, you’re ready for your first treatment in our large, comfy, quiet community room.
 You’ll be in the room with other patients who are also getting treated and resting.

 What to Expect in the Treatment Room